appium/java-client/README.md

 *3.1.1*
 - Page-object findBy strategies are now aware of which driver (iOS or Android) you are using.
 For more details see the Pull Request: https://github.com/appium/java-client/pull/213
 - If somebody desires to use their own Webdriver implementation then it has to implement HasCapabilities.
+- Added a new annotation: `WithTimeout`.
+This annotation allows one to specify a specific timeout for finding an element which overrides the drivers default timeout.
+For more info see: https://github.com/appium/java-client/pull/210
 - Corrected an uninformative Exception message.

 *3.0.0*